Envek/owddm-ruby-in-japan-vs-world/slides.md

 ### Pros

- - Fast to develop with
+ - Easy and quick to start with

+   Non-steep learning curve

+ - Readable and expressive

+   Almost like English

+ - A lot of ready libraries

+   “There is a gem for that”

  - Nice and active community

-   MINASWAN: Matz is nice and so we are nice
+   [MINASWAN](https://en.wiktionary.org/wiki/MINASWAN): Matz is nice and so we are nice

 ::right::